 Muiz had also worked in a private company for 11 years.
 He declined to share about his workplace and only expressed his current work as a form of social activism.
-However, he indicated he had once, and he had been dismissed from his former job when his employer found out about his criminal record.
+However, he indicated he had once been dismissed from his former job when his employer found out about his criminal record.